 How Much Does an Evacuation Map Cost?

 Evacuation map prices range from $0 to $2,000+ depending on your approach.
 Hiring a safety consultant costs $500–$2,000 per map.
 Professional software runs $100–$500.
-Or use our free AI generator to create OSHA-compliant maps from any floor plan in 30 seconds.
+Or use our free AI generator to create OSHA-aligned maps from any floor plan in 30 seconds.
 Here's the complete cost breakdown so you can make the smartest investment.

 No credit card required• Works with any floor plan• Print-ready output